rwinlib/base/readme.md

 > Official repository for building R on Windows

-This repository is used for daily builds on [appveyor](https://ci.appveyor.com/project/jeroen/base) which get deployed on the [ftp server](https://ftp.opencpu.org).
+This repository is used for daily builds on [appveyor](https://ci.appveyor.com/project/jeroen/base) which get deployed on [CRAN](https://cran.r-project.org/bin/windows/base/).

 ## Local Requirements